Wesfarmers: Bunnings

 An initial investment in 10 percent of Bunnings in February 1987 reached full ownership in January 1994.
 Bunnings bought UK retailer Homebase in February 2016 and Britain's first Bunnings store opened twelve months later in February 2017.
 They were 265 well-located stores and Wesfarmers believed Bunnings' management would greatly improve their modest profits.
 The plan was to make changes gently but tactics changed and local management, perceived as under-performing, was removed and replaced by expatriate management.
 The expatriate management's changes alienated the existing customer base and, aided by a poor retailing climate, brought a rapid decline into losses.
 A strategic review by Wesfarmers resulted in the May 2018 sale of the Homebase business to Hilco Capital at a loss of A$1.96 billion.

+Despite returning to profitability, Homebase collapsed in 2024, with its stores sold off or closed and the IP sold to CDS Superstores International "The Range".

 Australian Railroad Group

 Australian Railroad Group began a joint venture with Genesee & Wyoming by the purchase of Westrail at the beginning of 2000.
 It was sold in 2006 to Babcock & Brown and Queensland Rail.